-Persons interested simply in learning for personal enrichment may register as auditors.
-Those who must document Continuing Education credit may register as CEU students.
-Auditors and CEU students are permitted in most courses on a space-available basis, subject to the approval of the instructor.
-They may participate in class discussions at the invitation of the instructor, so long as their participation does not limit participation by credit students, but they do not submit assignments, do not receive grades or earn academic credit.
-Auditors and CEU students must apply to the Seminary (see "Admissions") and pay the published fee for each course; no financial aid is available to auditors or CEU students.
-Students may not change from audit or CEU to credit after the deadline for adding courses.
-The following may audit any courses offered (including online) without charge: Senior citizens (60 yrs. and up), Alumni, and spouses of Seminary staff, faculty, or and students.
+Auditors and CEU students are permitted in most courses on a space-available basis, subject to the approval of the course instructor.
+They may participate in class discussions at the invitation of the instructor, so long as their participation does not limit participation by credit students, but they do not submit assignments, do not receive grades, nor earn academic credit.
+All auditors and CEU students will register for courses using the paper registration form available on the Seminary website, under "Resources."
+Senior citizens (65 yrs. and up), alumni, and spouses of Seminary staff, faculty, and students may audit without charge.
+Other auditors and CEU students are required to pay a course fee and no financial aid is available to them.
+Students may not change from audit or CEU to credit after the drop/add deadline.